Tootsie Roll: Ingredients

-The current U.S. ingredients of a Tootsie Roll are: sugar, corn syrup, partially hydrogenated soybean oil, condensed skim milk, cocoa, whey, soy lecithin, and artificial and natural flavors.
+The current U.S. ingredients of a Tootsie Roll are sugar, corn syrup, partially hydrogenated soybean oil, condensed skim milk, cocoa, whey, soy lecithin, and artificial and natural flavors.

 In 2009, Tootsie Rolls became certified kosher by the Orthodox Union.

 Alternative flavors

 In addition to the traditional cocoa-flavored Tootsie Roll, several additional flavors have been introduced.
-Known as Tootsie Fruit Chews, these candies were introduced in the 1970s and include flavors such as cherry, orange, vanilla, lemon, and lime.
+Known as Tootsie Fruit Chews, these candies were introduced in the 1970s as Tootsie Roll Flavor Rolls and include flavors such as cherry, orange, vanilla, lemon, and lime.
 These varieties are wrapped in pink, orange, blue, yellow, and green wrappers, respectively.
 They also offer a special Mega Mix bag that includes specialty flavors, green apple, blue raspberry, and grape.
 The specialty Fruit Chews are wrapped in dark green, dark blue, and purple wrappers to correlate with their flavors.
 The "Sweet and Sour Holiday Cheer" bag contains cherry, lime, sour cherry, and sour apple.
 These varieties are wrapped in pink, lime green, red, and dark green wrappers, respectively.

 Tootsie Frooties come in numerous different fruit flavors, including strawberry, blue raspberry, grape, green apple, banana berry, smooth cherry, fruit punch, pink lemonade, root beer, cranberry, blueberry, watermelon, and the newest, mango.